GSA/datagov-website/www.data.gov/apps.md

 CREAT provides three climate scenarios that provide localized projections on temperature, annual precipitation, intense precipitation events, and sea level rise.
 Using either this data, or by inputing other climate projections, users identify threats to assets over different time periods.
 Users then weigh risks, costs, and other metrics when comparing adaptation options and packages.
 Application:
 Water utilities can plan and prepare for climate change impacts that threaten assets and operations.

+## Coastal Change Hazards Portal

-* [Coastal Change Hazards Portal](#tools-t12 "Coastal Change Hazards Portal"): The U.S. Geological Survey is uncovering the science behind coastal change hazards and providing data, tools, and scientific knowledge to help coastal planners as they work to reduce risk along our coastlines.
+The U.S. Geological Survey is uncovering the science behind coastal change hazards and providing data, tools, and scientific knowledge to help coastal planners as they work to reduce risk along our coastlines.

 Sponsor:
 USGS